-- If you provide board and/or lodging allowances to players on sports teams or members of recreation programs, see "Board and lodging allowances paid to players on sports teams or members of recreation programs" below. - If you provide board, lodging and/or transportation to an employee who works at a special work site or a remote location, see "Board, lodging, and transportation at special work sites and remote work locations" below.
+- If you provide board and/or lodging allowances to players on sports teams or members of recreation programs, see the next section. - If you provide board, lodging and/or transportation to an employee who works at a special work site or a remote location, see "Board, lodging, and transportation Special work sites and remote work locations" below.